YogeshChebrolu/RAG-DOCUMENT-QA/README.md

 - **Streamlit:** Simplifies the development of the user interface.
 - **LangChain Community:** Manages document loaders, retrievers, and chains.

-## Troubleshooting

-- **FAISS Errors:** Ensure `faiss-cpu` is installed if you're running on a CPU-only environment.
-- **CUDA Issues:** The app defaults to `cuda` if available.
-If running on Streamlit Cloud, ensure the device is set to `cpu`.
-- **Hugging Face Model Errors:** Verify that your API token has access to the required model.

-## Contributing

-Contributions are welcome!
-Feel free to open issues or submit pull requests for improvements.

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.

 ## Acknowledgments